QCD-Gravity double copy in Regge asymptotics: from $2\rightarrow n$ amplitudes to radiation in shockwave collisions: processes in the Regge limit of QCD

 However with increasing rapidity, as $x_{\rm Bj}\rightarrow 0$, the rapid growth in the dipole cross-section can lead to increasingly large contributions from higher-twist operators.
 An example of such a contribution is illustrated by the fan diagram in Fig.~\ref{fig:fan-diagram}, corresponding to twist-four operators in the hadron, whose evolution with rapidity is still determined by multi-Regge kinematics.

 As first discussed in \cite{Gribov:1983ivg,Mueller:1985wy}, there are several cuts of the fan diagram contributing to a given final state multiplicity.
-The cut shown by the dashed line is a so-called ``diffractive cut" where particles are produced for rapidities above that of the grey blob in Fig.~\ref{fig:fan-diagram}, but the two ladders below are uncut color singlet ``pomerons", corresponding to a rapidity gap in the phase space of the DIS scattering.
+The cut shown by the dashed line is a so-called ``diffractive cut" where particles are produced for rapidities above that of the gray blob in Fig.~\ref{fig:fan-diagram}, but the two ladders below are uncut color singlet ``pomerons", corresponding to a rapidity gap in the phase space of the DIS scattering.
 One one side of the cut, this diagram allows for two gluons at lower rapidities fuse to produce a gluon at a higher rapidity.
 There are other contributions where both ladders are cut, or an interference contribution where only one ladder below the blob is cut while the other is not.
 As noted in \cite{Mueller:1985wy}, such contributions involve a two-gluon distribution ${\cal F}(x_1,x_2, k_{\perp,1}^2, k_{\perp,2}^2$); for large nuclei, and large $N_c$, this two-body distribution factorizes into the square of the momentum dependent gluon distribution ${\phi}(Y,k_\perp^2)$.
-As we will discuss further in Section~\ref{sec:CGC}, one obtains the Balitsky-Kovchegov (BK) equation~\cite{Balitsky:1995ub,Kovchegov:1999yj,Kovchegov:1999ua}, which in momentum space takes the form~\cite{Marquet:2005zf}
+As we will discuss further in Section~\ref{sec:CGC}, one obtains the Balitsky-Kovchegov (BK) equation~\cite{Balitsky:1995ub,Kovchegov:1999yj,Kovchegov:1999ua}, which in momentum space\footnote{The equivalent equation for the dipole distribution (see footnote~\ref{footnote:two-dists}) was obtained previously in \cite{Kutak:2003bd,Bartels:2004ef,Bartels:2007dm}.
+We thank Krzysztof Kutak for reminding us of this work.} takes the form~\cite{Marquet:2005zf}

 where $K_{\rm BFKL}\otimes {\phi}$ is the integral equation we obtained in Eq.~\eqref{BFKL-eq-q0}, with its kernel represented by $K_{\rm BFKL}$.
 The linear version of this equation generates the BFKL ladder and the solution to the BFKL equation we discussed earlier.
 However, for any $k_\perp^2 \approx Q^2$, there is always a value of the rapidity (or $x_{\rm Bj}$) for which the r.h.s of the equation is zero, leading to a saturation of the growth of ${\phi}$ with rapidity.
 The line in the $x_{\rm Bj}$-$Q^2$ corresponding to this saturation of the gluon distribution is characterized by a {\it saturation scale}